 One of the next steps in the review process is checking the availability of your prospective date and location.
 To avoid any potential scheduling conflicts, the park maintains a yearly calendar of all special events held in the park.

-All requests for event dates are issued on a first-come, first-served basis; however, the park reserves several dates for park-sponsored public events (such as Memorial Day, 1860's Vintage Base Ball and Candlelight Tour) and also issues a number of Special Use Permits on an annual basis, such as the Fourth of July celebration.
+All requests for event dates are issued on a first-come, first-served basis; however, the park reserves several dates for park-sponsored public events (such as Memorial Day, Get Outdoors Day and Candlelight Tour) and also issues a number of Special Use Permits on an annual basis, such as the Fourth of July celebration.

 The NPS cannot issue additional Special Use Permits for park sites that are already affected by annual or previously scheduled events.